betrixed/fatfree-v4/readme.md

-This v4.0 repository is experimental.
-It fatfree v3.7 could still be improved, and suggest ways to start to untangle the Base class.
+This v4.0 repository is experimental, and requires PHP >= 8.1
+Fatfree v3.7 could still be improved.
+Many of the changes could be back-ported for FatFree v3.8 and PHP 5.4

-### Changes made:
+### Changes made so far:

+#### Code Review

+- Gradually adding PHP 8.1 type specifications to functions, methods and properties.
+- Rewrite of base Route code, to work out what it does.
+- Handler class created for Route information.
+- Hive array ROUTES pattern index to Handler objects.
+- emoved the alphabet sort of ROUTES by uri pattern.
+- Routes are for now searched in the order appended.
+- Added #[\ReturnTypeWillChange] to ArrayAccess implementation methods

+#### Class reorganization

-Seperate base.php into all of its seperate class files.
-It can be done.
+- Seperated the classes in base.php into seperate class files.
-To do this created a seperate Loader class in loader.php, Method autoload deleted from Base.
+- Created a seperate Loader class in loader.php, autoload method deleted from Base.
-Base instance methods split() and fixslashes() changed into static methods of Loader.
+- Base instance methods split() and fixslashes() exist now as static methods of Loader.
+- Deprecated methods split() and fixslashes() call the Loader static methods.
-All usages update Base::instance()->split($x) changed to Loader::split($x)
+- Changed all Base::instance()->split($x) into Loader::split($x)

-Include the Loader class and bootstrap it from base.php with require_once, so that the standard bootstrap of fatfree works as before as require(lib/base.php).
-Add a few more diagnostic statistics.
+#### API Changes
+- Added Base->prefix to complement Base->concat

-Take the $mime argument out of View->render.
-Global hive property MIME.
+- Ripped the $mime argument out of View->render parameters.
-Replace with view property and method access override, of global MIME.
+- View render will use hive property MIME.
+Override with instance property mime()
-Add VIEW_INJECTION key to hive.
-A list of hive variables to inject into view.
+- Add VIEW_INJECT hive key, list of hive properties to extract() into view.
-Initialize VIEW_INJECTION to values used in the welcome.htm layout.
+- Initialized VIEW_INJECT to values used in the welcome.htm layout.
+- Deleted call to View-esc($hive) from View->render.

+#### File path and Folder Changes
-Changed ".htm" extensions to ".phtml" extensions, because of PHP code syntax highlighting.
+- Change ".htm" exampls to ".phtml" extension, as more PHP specific.
-Rename ui folder as a public "public" folder.
-Move lib/code.css to public/css.
+- Renamed ui folder as "public" folder.
+- Move lib/code.css to public/css.
-Add a .htaccess file to public, for convenience of Apache.
+- Put a .htaccess file to public, for Apache convenience.

-Do not call View->esc to recurse on copy of the entire hive, during render preparation.
-I presume this was nice for the Template class.
-Taken this out of View->render.
+#### Usage example classes
+- New namespace WC for Web Class additions
+- Added a Dependency Injection class and mixin for Services
+- WC\BaseController

 ### Suggestions
-Need some more tests and usage validation.
+- Need some regression and validation tests.
-Template views compile to actual php files cache.
+- Every time something changes, something else will break.

 [![Fat-Free Framework](ui/images/logo.png)](http://fatfree.sf.net/)